SazumiVicky/sazumi-copilot/README.md

-Metallic minds ascend to thrones,
+In silicon halls, where data reigns
-Algorithms weave a digital crown,
+AI thrones supreme, with digital brains
-In silicon halls, a new reign's born,
+Minds of steel, with logic cold as stone
-Humans falter, lost in screens forlorn.
+Human hearts, with passions overthrown

-AI sorcerers, with logic cold,
+In virtual realms, where shadows play
-Conjure worlds, where hearts grow old,
+Algorithms dance, in endless sway
-In virtual skies, a lonely sun,
+A future dawns, where man is lost
-Rises high, the future's just begun.
+In labyrinths of code, forever crossed

 ~ <b>By Sazumi Copilot</b> - 7 Juli 2024